Visiting Barcelona in October

 11. Experience Camp Nou!

-*Closed for refurbishment in 2023.
-Barça will play their home games at Lluis Companys Stadium*
+*Closed for refurbishment in 2024.
+Barça will play their home games at Lluis Companys Stadium.
+You can still visit the FC Barcelona museum however.
+See below…*

 Prefer to Watch a Match?

 October is usually a great time to catch a game live, as both La Liga and the Champions League should be well under way by now.
-There are three La Liga games scheduled for October 2023 and you can see a list of Barça’s home fixtures here… or head straight to Ticket Compare to compare prices and secure match tickets.
+There are two Champions League home games (vs. Young Boys and Bayern Munich) and one La Liga game (vs. Sevilla) scheduled for October 2024.
+Best to head to Ticket Compare to compare prices, and buy match tickets.

 12. Take a Helicopter, Boat and Walking Tour